How to Publish an AI Research Paper – Step-by-Step Guide

 • Why the manuscript fits the journal’s scope

-• Any special notes (e.g., prior preprint posting, data availability)
+• Any relevant contextual information (e.g., preprints, data availability)

 Step 6 — Submission and Editorial Screening